-This is the first epistle the Apostle Paul wrote to the Corinthian church.
+Apostle Paul wrote this epistle to the Corinthian church.
 It started as a scathing letter rebuking them for their pride and their divisions on doctrine.

-The city of Corinth was a major commercial hub for commerce, it had two harbors that allowed trade into Asia, Spain, Italy & Egypt.
+Corinth was a central commercial hub for commerce, and it had two harbors that allowed trade into Asia, Spain, Italy & Egypt.
 The population consisted of 220,000 free people and about 400,000 slaves.

 It was also known for the famous temple of the goddess Aphrodite, the goddess of love.
 Temple prostitution consisted of as many as 1000 prostitutes that would apply their trade every evening, walking out of the temple down a long walkway.

-Needless to say, the temptation was great.
-In the modern-day, I can see some correlations as we live in a time where sin is easy to fall into, one click of the mouse and you can be trapped in the sin of pornography.
+Temptations were great.
+In the modern-day, I can see some correlations as we live in a time where sin is easy to fall into; one click of the mouse and you can be in the sin of pornography.

 The Holy Spirit will show you the love of the trinity, and like a small child develops a love for their parents, you will learn to love Him too.